nhoening/StoSim/doc/tut/basic.rst

 used in those runs (and in this simple example, we only have parameter with one setting).

-Here is the plot which should be found in the ``examples/basic/plots`` directory when everything went well:
+Here is the plot which should be found in the ``examples/basic/plots`` directory if everything went well:

 .. figure:: ../img/basic_plot.png
     :align: center